-Option 2: Dr. Greger’s DIY Salad Bar: Top a big bowl of greens with any veggies and/or fruit you like (including pickles, oil-free artichoke hearts); add any beans, peas or cooked whole grains you like (such as quinoa or brown rice); top with a spoonful nuts, seeds, sliced olive or dried fruit and an oil-free plant-based dressing (Easy Vinaigrette: Whisk together 1/4 cup balsamic vinegar, 1 1/2 Tbs.
-Dijon mustard, 1/4 cup water, 1 1/2 Tbs. nutritional yeast, 1 tsp. spice blend, salt and pepper to taste.
+Option 2: Dr. Greger’s DIY Salad Bar: Top a big bowl of greens with any veggies and/or fruit you like (including pickles and oil-free artichoke hearts); add any beans, peas, or cooked whole grains you like (such as quinoa or brown rice); top with a spoonful of nuts, seeds, sliced olives, or dried fruit and an oil-free plant-based dressing (Easy Vinaigrette: Whisk together 1/4 cup balsamic vinegar, 1 1/2 Tbsp.
+Dijon mustard, 1/4 cup water, 1 1/2 Tbsp. nutritional yeast, 1 tsp. spice blend, and salt and pepper to taste.
 Makes 5-6 servings.
-Keeps in fridge up to five days.)
+Keeps in the fridge up to five days).

-Option 3: Endless Possibilities Wrap: Spread whole-grain tortilla with oil-free hummus, guacamole, black bean dip or vegan cream cheese; add unlimited raw and cooked veggies and beans; season to taste.
+Option 3: Endless Possibilities Wrap: Spread a whole-grain tortilla with oil-free hummus, guacamole, black bean dip, or vegan cream cheese; add unlimited raw and cooked veggies and beans; season to taste.

 Option 1: Popcorn made without oil (such as Black Jewel brand)